 The committee resumed discussions of the side-by-side in Section 4 – Accessible formats and communications supports.
 The Ontario standard was put in place in 2010.
 Technology such as apps were not referenced in the standard and now they are in the midst of a five-year review with apps being one of the omissions that will have to be incorporated.
 The use of apps is prevalent with a lot of them not being developed in an accessible manner.
 Apps often have visual cues or require motor skills to use them, and if they are not made accessible, they can be unusable for a portion of the population.

 There is a leaning to be more general in how and what the standard will apply to rather than being specific.
-With electronic communication moving so rapidly there is fear that specific language will fail to capture devices that have not been developed or currently have broad application.
+With electronic communication moving so rapidly there is fear that specific language will fail to capture devices that have not been developed, or currently have broad application.
 Technologies like holograms, Virtual Reality (VR), Artificial Intelligence (AI) are expanding areas that could well be within the scope of a information and communication standard.
 These, along with games, are increasingly being used in many areas, including educational settings.

 The central tenets of accessible formats are fully agreed to by the committee.
 While there will be always be the need to convert materials into accessible formats, there has to be a greater effort to developing language/materials/documents in an accessible manner from the outset.
 The AODA wording in Section 12(1) was problematic, because it could suggest that accessible formats were only available on request, eliminating the need to create something in an accessible format from the outset.